 About the Practice of Tai Chi

-Tai Chi is a slow, soft, continuous stepping sequence designed to circulate forces (including gravitational) through the practitioner in such a way that develops bones, muscles, tissues thereby optimizing human movement.
+Tai Chi is a slow, soft, continuous stepping sequence designed to circulate forces (mostly gravitational) through the practitioner to develops bones, muscles, tissues thereby optimizing human response.

 Tai Chi is about moving.
 The 108 moves of the 'set' are performed in a variety of postures.
 The postures are aligned with gravitational forces to protect the anatomical structures.
 Therefore, all the benefits of moving are available such as:

 a Brain Exercise by challenging the memories of the postures and developing neurological connection such as through propioception

 A Meditative component resulting via ie: continuous flow of movement, gaze, slow speed